Performance

 | mlp | 10 | 1 | Deterministic |

 40 total runs, 0% hash collision rate, 100% reproducibility.
-As of December 2025, MIND is one of the few ML compilers that guarantees bit-identical output across runs, machines, and time.
+MIND guarantees bit-identical output across runs, machines, and time.

 Compile-Time Autodiff